forlilab/Ringtail/README.md

 Multiple databases may be specified at once.
 The update may take a few minutes per database.

+### Code base updated from v1.1.0 to 2.0.0 to support scripting and circumvent file system for results (vina)
+database schema 1.1.0 is supported both by ringtail 1.1.0 and 2.0.0

 ## README Outline
 - [Installation](https://github.com/forlilab/Ringtail#installation)
 - [Definitions](https://github.com/forlilab/Ringtail#definitions)